 SMP Support — Usage

-Support is available for SMP operation.
-However, debugging support is restricted to using an external SMP-aware debugger connected to QEMU's GDB stub port.
+Support is available for SMP operation of the two CPUs on this platform.
+However, debugging support is restricted to using an external SMP-aware JTAG debugger like ARM's DS-5 or a Lauterbach Power Debug probe.
 RedBoot does not have support for multi-core debugging.

 SMP support is enabled by setting

 should only be built using either ROM or SMP startup types.
 ROM